Developers Administrative information for developers who wish to contribute to the Mulgara Project.

 The project was started in Australia.
 Mulgaras are Australian, Kowaris are Australian, and I'm Australian.
 I live in the USA now, so I try to remember to use American spelling, but sometimes I forget.

-Posted by Paul on July 28, 2006
+Posted by Paula on July 28, 2006